TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   House 2018
 *   State of the Union

-*   2020 Democratic Presidential NominationPolitico/Morning Consult
+*   Iowa Democratic Presidential CaucusEmerson
-    *   Biden33
+    *   Biden29
     *   Sanders15
+    *   Harris18
+    *   Warren11
     *   O'Rourke6
-    *   Harris10
-    *   Booker3
-    *   Warren6
-    *   Bloomberg2
+    *   Booker4
-    *   Castro1
+    *   Klobuchar3
-    *   Gabbard0
+    *   Brown4
-    *   Brown1
+    *   Castro2
-    *   Gillibrand1Biden +18
+    *   Gillibrand1Biden +11
-*   Michigan: Trump vs. BidenDetroit News/WDIV-TV
+*   Iowa: Trump vs. HarrisEmerson
-    *   Biden53
+    *   Trump53
-    *   Trump40Biden +13
+    *   Harris47Trump +6
-*   Michigan: Trump vs. WarrenDetroit News/WDIV-TV
+*   Iowa: Trump vs. WarrenEmerson
-    *   Warren46
+    *   Trump52
-    *   Trump43Warren +3
+    *   Warren48Trump +4
-*   Michigan: Trump vs. HarrisDetroit News/WDIV-TV
+*   Iowa: Trump vs. BidenEmerson
-    *   Harris47
+    *   Biden51
-    *   Trump42Harris +5
+    *   Trump49Biden +2

 More Latest Polls In The News

+*   David Brooks: Democrats Will Fund Some Border Security, Trump Will Call It A Wall Whether It's A Wall Or Not
 *   Booker Press Conference After Launching 2020 Campaign: Need "Less Judgment, More Hard Work"
 *   Kellyanne Conway: What Has Cory Booker Accomplished That Qualifies Him To Be President?
 *   John Hickenlooper: "Someone Like Myself" Would Beat Trump More Easily Than A Far Left Democrat
 *   John Bolton: "All Options Are On The Table" For Venezuela.
 Hope For "Peaceful" Transfer Of Power
-*   Nancy Pelosi: "There's Not Going To Be Any Wall Money" From Bipartisan Committee

 *   Politics
 *   Policy